 For damaged or very dry hair, use a deep conditioning mask once a week.
 For moderately dry or color-treated hair, every 2 weeks is sufficient.
 Using a mask too frequently (more than once a week) on fine hair can make it limp and greasy.
 Coarse, thick, or chemically treated hair can handle weekly masking without issue.

 Hair masks and deep conditioners do similar things -- the difference is formula concentration and contact time.
 Masks are thicker, more concentrated, and typically left on for 5-30 minutes.
 Deep conditioners can be applied for 3-5 minutes in the shower.
-Bond-repair masks like Olaplex No. 8 go further by rebuilding disulfide bonds broken by heat or chemical processing -- regular conditioners cannot do this.
+Bond-focused masks like Olaplex No. 8 are positioned for chemically processed hair, but even those should be framed as cosmetic support for stronger-feeling hair, not a full reversal of damage.

 Olaplex No. 8 Bond Repair Moisture Mask is the best option for bleached or color-treated hair.
-It contains Olaplex's bond-building technology, which rebuilds broken disulfide bonds caused by bleach and color processing.
-Briogeo Don't Despair Repair is a strong second for heavily processed hair -- it uses a blend of castor oil, argan oil, B vitamins, and biotin to strengthen and hydrate.
+It contains Olaplex's bond-building technology and is built for hair that feels weakened by bleach or color processing.
+Briogeo Don't Despair Repair is a strong second for heavily processed hair -- it uses a blend of castor oil, argan oil, B vitamins, and biotin to condition, strengthen the feel, and hydrate.

 Aussie 3 Minute Miracle Moist is the best budget hair mask at under $6.
-It will not repair structural damage the way Olaplex does, but it delivers strong moisture and detangling in 3 minutes and makes even very dry hair noticeably softer.
-For a budget protein treatment, SheaMoisture Manuka Honey and Yogurt Hair Mask adds light protein and moisture at around $12 -- strong value for natural and curly hair.
+It will not change underlying damage, but it delivers strong moisture and detangling in 3 minutes and makes even very dry hair noticeably softer.
+For a budget protein-positioned mask, SheaMoisture Manuka Honey and Yogurt Hair Mask adds light protein and moisture at around $12 -- strong value for natural and curly hair.